Ebaka716/designSystem/memory-bank/progress.md

 - Cleaned up testing page to focus on core components and reduce clutter.
 - Added `ButtonV4` to explore a more thematic variant.
 - Used a `span` wrapper approach for icon rendering in `ButtonV4` to avoid `React.cloneElement` type errors.
+- Synced component documentation files with active components on testing page.
+- Initialized Git repository.
+- Updated application metadata title.
+- Added size variants to ButtonV1/V2 for consistency.
+- Testing page structure was reorganized for buttons, but this change was lost/reverted.